seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 There is no world without Verona walls,
 But purgatory, torture, hell itself.
-Hence-banished is banish’d from the world,
+Hence-banished is banish'd from the world,
-And world’s exile is death: then banished,
+And world's exile is death: then banished,
-Is death mis-term’d: calling death banishment,
+Is death mis-term'd: calling death banishment,
-Thou cutt’st my head off with a golden axe,
+Thou cutt'st my head off with a golden axe,
 And smilest upon the stroke that murders me.

 **FRIAR LAURENCE**
 O deadly sin!
 O rude unthankfulness!
 Thy fault our law calls death; but the kind prince,
-Taking thy part, hath rush’d aside the law,
+Taking thy part, hath rush'd aside the law,
-And turn’d that black word death to banishment:
+And turn'd that black word death to banishment:
 This is dear mercy, and thou seest it not.

 **ROMEO**
-‘Tis torture, and not mercy: heaven is here,
+'Tis torture, and not mercy: heaven is here,
 Where Juliet lives; and every cat and dog
 And little mouse, every unworthy thing,
 Live here in heaven and may look on her;
 But Romeo may not: more validity,
 More honourable state, more courtship lives
 In carrion-flies than Romeo: they my seize
-On the white wonder of dear Juliet’s hand
+On the white wonder of dear Juliet's hand
 And steal immortal blessing from her lips,
 Who even in pure and vestal modesty,
 Still blush, as thinking their own kisses sin;
 But Romeo may not; he is banished:
 Flies may do this, but I from this must fly:
 They are free men, but I am banished.
-And say’st thou yet that exile is not death?
+And say'st thou yet that exile is not death?
-Hadst thou no poison mix’d, no sharp-ground knife,
+Hadst thou no poison mix'd, no sharp-ground knife,
-No sudden mean of death, though ne’er so mean,
+No sudden mean of death, though ne'er so mean,
-But ’banished’ to kill me?–‘banished’?
+But 'banished' to kill me?--'banished'?
 O friar, the damned use that word in hell;
 Howlings attend it: how hast thou the heart,
 Being a divine, a ghostly confessor,
-A sin-absolver, and my friend profess’d,
+A sin-absolver, and my friend profess'd,
-To mangle me with that word ‘banished’?
+To mangle me with that word 'banished'?

 **FRIAR LAURENCE**
 Thou fond mad man, hear me but speak a word.